Why Active Listening Is Infinitely More Powerful Than Giving Advice

 Paraphrase and Reflect

 To ensure that you have accurately understood the speaker's message, paraphrase their statements in your own words and reflect their feelings back to them.
 Restate or reframe key points the person made, especially if you can highlight their own solutions.
 Chances are, they missed them.
 Simply say something like, “I heard you say you wish you had asked for an apology.
 How might that play out?”
 It may be tempting to say, “I think that’s a great idea, why don’t you do that?”
-Don’t give into the urge to add your evaluation of options.
+Don’t give in to the urge to add your evaluation of options.
 Your goal should be to make the speaker feel heard and validated.

 Avoid Interrupting